naiyerasif/site/src/content/post/2023/2023-02-02-13-12-51-introducing-naiyer-dev.md

 The old domain will continue to work.
 The redirection rules will transparently take care of switching the domain and whatnot.[^1]

-[^1]: I've not configured the redirections yet but they'll be in effect sometime this month.
+[^1]: ~~I've not configured the redirections yet but they'll be in effect sometime this month.~~ Redirections are live!

 ## So, what's new?